 Depending on the injuries you sustained and your medical record, it can be challenging to determine the cause of a malpractice incident.
 A thorough investigation will need to be conducted, and it’s possible an expert could need to be called in to give their opinion on the situation.
 Because of this, it’s nearly impossible for an injured patient to advocate for themselves and file a claim without the help of strong legal representation.
 Our Chicago attorneys have extensive experience handling all different types of med mal claims, and we’re prepared to guide you through the process next.

 Per Illinois Courts’ Jury Instructions section 105 – Professional Negligence, medical professionals are required to practice medicine with the same degree of knowledge, skill, and ability as others in their field would exercise under similar circumstances.
 This means that a doctor acts within the standard of care when they practice in a way an “ordinary” doctor would.

 To prove a physician violated the standard of care, you have to show they acted in an unordinary manner.
 The best way to prove this is with the use of a medical expert in the same field.
 Your med mal lawyer can help you locate the right expert for your claim.

-In addition to the opinion of a medical expert, it’s important to have medical evidence that demonstrates you sought medical care and were injured because of the poor decisions made by your doctor or someone on your medical care team.
+In addition to a medical expert’s opinion, it’s important to have medical evidence that demonstrates you sought medical care and were injured because of the poor decisions made by your doctor or someone on your medical care team.